OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/fnProject/README.md

 cmd: rpi.sensors.LightSensor::retrieveData
 triggers:
 ```
-> Note: the package namecan change, the class name can change, even the method name can change.
+> Note: the package name can change, the class name can change, even the method name can change.
 > all you need is the code and the `yaml` to be in sync.

 - Redeploy to make sure all is right
 ```
+ $ fn build
  $ fn deploy --app java-light --local
 ```
 - And re-run